 What hexgate does NOT do (yet)

-- Catalog threat scanning — typosquatting and prompt-injection
+- Catalog threat scanning — typosquatting and prompt-injection pattern detection on tool descriptions at registration time is not performed.

-McpSecurityScanner). - Response-side gating — gating based on the return value of an MCP call.
+- Response-side gating — gating based on the return value of an MCP call.
 Today only the invocation is gated; returned content is passed through to the model.

 - Reconnection — a dropped transport surfaces as a tool-call error; the toolset doesn’t auto-reconnect.